 Photograph copyright: Merrill A. Peterson

-Richia parentalis is a variably patterned medium sized (FW length 16 - 19 mm) gray moth that barely enters the eastern portion of the Pacific Northwest in Montana.
-The forewing is brown to yellow-brown tinted gray with a uniform dusting of darker scales that produces a dusty appearance.
-The median area is variably shaded, similar to the rest of the wing (as shown), entirely dark gray, or dark only in the cell.
+Richia parentalis is a variably patterned, medium-sized (FW length 16 - 19 mm) gray moth that barely enters the eastern portion of the Pacific Northwest in Montana.
+The forewing is brown to yellow-brown, tinted gray with a uniform dusting of darker scales that produces a dusty appearance.
+The median area is variably shaded, similar to the rest of the forewing (as shown), entirely dark gray, or dark only in the cell.
 In the latter two conditions the dark contrasts with the light filling of the orbicular and reniform spots.
-The lines are also variable, usually medium brown-gray, but with bold black accents at the anterior antemedial and postmedial lines in some individuals.
+The lines are also variable, usually medium brown-gray, but with bold, black accents at the anterior antemedial and postmedial lines in some individuals.
 The antemedial and postmedial lines are bordered by light yellow-gray on the outside of the median area.
-The antemedial line is smoothly zig-zag while the postmedial line is scalloped and gently curved toward the outer margin.
+The antemedial line is smoothly zig-zag, while the postmedial line is scalloped and gently curved toward the outer margin.
 A dark median line is present, darkest near the costal margin.
 The smooth subterminal line is pale like the pale portions of the other lines and is preceded by a thin darker shade.
 The terminal line is thin, evident between veins.
 The spots are large but variably evident, usually obsolete except when bordered by dark.
 The orbicular spot is weakly oval, open toward the costa, and the reniform spot is figure-eight shaped.
 The hindwing is light gray, darker toward the margin, with a slightly paler fringe.
 The head and thorax match the forewing ground color; a very weak transverse line is present on the collar.
 The head lacks a frontal tubercle.
 The male antenna is weakly biserrate.